mahozad/wavy-slider/README.md

     WavySlider(
         value = fraction,
         onValueChange = { fraction = it },
         waveLength = 16.dp,    // Set this to 0.dp to get a regular Slider
         waveHeight = 16.dp,    // Set this to 0.dp to get a regular Slider
-        wavePeriod = 3.seconds, // Set this to 0.seconds to stop the movement
-        waveMovement = FORWARD, // Defaults to BACKWARD waveThickness = 4.dp,   // Defaults to the track thickness
-        trackThickness = 4.dp,  // Defaults to 4.dp
+        waveVelocity = 15.dp to HEAD, // Speed per second and direction waveThickness = 4.dp,  // Defaults to the track thickness trackThickness = 4.dp, // Defaults to 4.dp
         incremental = false    // Whether to gradually increase waveHeight )
 }
 ```